chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 ## Capture information about the current A2HA instance

-In order to verify the migration is completed successfully we'll need to capture some information about the current installation.
+We'll need to capture information about the current installation to verify the migration is completed successfully.
 The following script will capture counts of objects in the Chef-Infra Server that we can compare with the server after the migration has been completed.

 Create `capture_infra_counts.sh` and run it using `./capture_infra_counts.sh > pre_migration_infra_counts.log`